 In these regulations, unless the contrary intention appears —

-“approved educational activity” means an educational activity approved under regulation 4C(1)(a)(ii) or (b);
+approved educational activity means an educational activity approved under regulation 4C(1)(a)(ii) or (b);

-“core professional development subject” means a professional development subject approved under regulation 4C(1)(a)(i);
+core professional development subject means a professional development subject approved under regulation 4C(1)(a)(i);

-“points”, in respect of an approved educational activity, means the number of points specified in respect of that activity under regulation 4C(1);
+points, in respect of an approved educational activity, means the number of points specified in respect of that activity under regulation 4C(1);

-“record” means a record under section 50(1)(b) of the Act;
+record means a record under section 50(1)(b) of the Act;

-“register” means the register referred to in regulation 7(b);
+register means the register referred to in regulation 7(b);

-“working day” means a day that is not a Saturday, Sunday, public holiday or public service holiday.
+working day means a day that is not a Saturday, Sunday, public holiday or public service holiday.

 [Regulation 2 inserted in Gazette 25 Jun 1996 p.
 2925-6; amended in Gazette 28 Dec 2007 p.
 6408.]